In this article, we will see what is cluster in SQL and what purpose cluster will be created.

 Create table Sales10 ( OrdNum Number(2), Item Varchar2(20));

-If we simply executive this query, a seperate memory and segment will be allocated to the sales table.
+If we simply executive this query, a separate memory and segment will be allocated to the sales table.

 What we must tell oracle?
-We must tell do not create seperate segment for this table instead store this data in cluster TC1.
+We must tell do not to create a separate segment for this table instead store this data in cluster TC1.